asyncapi/community/voting.md

 ### Voting Rules

-* The voting will be done by only TSC Members.
+* Only votes from [TSC members](https://www.asyncapi.com/community/tsc) are counted.
+You are still encouraged to participate in voting, even if your vote is not binding.
-* The duration of the voting will be 2 minutes.
+* TSC members have no less than 7 calendar days to vote.
+As community we did not set exact voting deadline and only have a rule that you can translate into: "just be nice and give people at least 7 days to get familiar with the topic so they can vote".
+Our automation is set for 4 weeks, to take into account all possible limitations related to holidays and other events.
-* The vote will be passed when more than 50% voting are in favour.
+* The vote completes when more than 50% voting are in favour.

 ### Voting Process